DayToDayDevOpsCourse/GitHub/Day2/Day2-Practice.md

         Syantax: git checkout -b <newBranchName>.

+      10. Update two files.
+Commit each file individually, and see the log locally how the commits created (date & date, commit-id, HEAD, origin branch etc). "git log".

+      11. From the above step-10, push only one commit.

+        Syntax: git push origin <commit-id>:<branchName>

  # Bitbucket

       Practice the same above steps with Bitbucket https://bitbucket.org/ (This is the similar tool to GitHub).